 It becomes evident when we click through and look at the page:

-You can see above we’ve circles the headline.
+You can see above we’ve circled the headline.
 The free version only offers this blurry “thumbnail” image of the page, but it’s enough to spot the headline.
-It also makes obvious where the “Sears” came from — the text here was automatically generated by computer, and must have though the Sears ad next to is was part of the headline.
+It also makes obvious where the “Sears” came from–the text here was automatically generated by computer and must have included the Sears ad next to as part of the headline.

-If we scroll down the page we can see enough to confirm that this article as we say it in our feed was correct, even though the automatic character recognition has messed up a lot of the words:
+If we scroll down the page, we can see enough to confirm that this article as I saw it in my feed was correct, even though the automatic character recognition has messed up a lot of the words:

 Part l-A-Sun., July 22, 1973 I Nixon Sees ‘Witch-Hunt; Sears Insiders Say Prices Effective through Tuesday, July 24 BY BOB WOODWARD and CARL BERNSTEIN Thft Washington Post WASHINGTON President Nixon and his top aides believe that the Senate ‘Watergate hearings are unfair and constitute a “political witch-hunt,” according to White House sources.
 The sources, said, that the President .in recent weeks had expressed bitterness and deep hostility toward the two-.morith-old proceedings.

 We have enough here to say that this ran in the LA Times in July 1973.
-And if we really wanted to see a clean version of the article, we could subscribe to the service and grab a better image, which is probably what the original tweeter did.
+And if we really wanted to see a clean version of the article, we could subscribe to the service and grab a better image, which may be what the original tweeter did.